 Yes, one of the problems employers underscore when hiring Millennials is their high turnover rates.
 But as Millennial Workplace Expert Lindsey Pollak states in a blog post from 2016, “job hopping is an ‘everyone’ thing, not a millennial thing.”
 In fact, her research from the Bureau of Labor Statistics quotes “three million Americans quit their job in December 2015,” highlighting that all generations are part of the search for “greener grass”.

-Contrary to common belief; however, Millennial retention can be a reality—and it can be accomplished in similar ways as employers have traditionally retained employees in the past.
+Contrary to common belief; however, young talent retention can be a reality—and it can be accomplished in similar ways as employers have traditionally done so in the past.
 Like their cross-generational counterparts, Millennials need to see and feel growth as a pathway to the future.
-In this way, employee development matters.
+In this way, employee development matters (especially for proper succession planning).
 This generation, like all that have come before it, will stay where they feel valued.

 1. We crave Mentorship